kanehekili/VideoCut/README.md

 :boom: Be aware that this tool does not cut exact on frame - except you reencode the whole film.

+### Virtualenv or conda
+The fast remux binary doesn't run in a virtual environment, since the ffmpeg libraries used are not available.
+The ffmpeg blob could be used, if it would be on the /usr/bin path on the host system.
+Cross OS binary calls tend be a lot slower that in the native environment - so this software is limited to Linux (native or virtualized)

 ### Subtitles
 Finalized in Version 1.3.0.
 Not all containers (e.g. mp4) accept subtitles.
 A AVCH (h264 TS) Stream with DVB_SUB codec cannot be converted into mp4, so your miles may vary if you change the output container (defined by the file extension)